gyanbratsahu/projects-portfolio/README.md

 1. Extract the supplied `.zip` files into a folder (e.g., `C:\TradeTools\`).
 2. **Login-demo:** Launch from `dashboard_login.zip` (this demonstrates the UID+MAC lock).
 The app will show a small registration/login card with local UID/key request.
 3. **Data fetch (no-login):** Launch from `data_fetch_nologin.zip`.
 Provide `from` and `to` dates, select a timeframe, enter a SmartAPI symbol token, and choose an output filename.
 Click `Fetch` — the app will produce a CSV.
-4. **Dashboard:** Launch from `dashboard_nologin.zip`, upload the CSV produced in step 3 (or a compatible trades file).
+4. **Dashboard (no-login):** Launch from `dashboard_nologin.zip`, upload the CSV produced in step 3 (or a compatible trades file).
 The dashboard will analyze the file and present metrics and interactive charts.

 ---